Vrend/SMGoLaD/README.md

-This is a final project for the AP Computer Science class I am taking at Wayland High School
+This is a final project for the AP Computer Science class I was taking.

-Note: This project is currently inactive until further notice.
+Note: This project is inactive.

-I plan to make a fully-functioning map generator with climates and geological features.
-After that, I hope to build a functioning gui that tracks resources, and allows territories and cities on the map.

-Any questions, concerns, etc contact me at johnbroderick1234@live.com with the subject "Github SMGoLaD"

 This project uses the following libraries: Slick2d, lwjgl, jinput, and lwjgl_util